 Safety and your head

 There have been recent changes made to the EN1384 in respect of CE marking.
 This has lead to the standard losing its "presumption of conformity" to the PPE directive.
 This means that hats can no longer be CE marked to the EN1384.
-As a result UK riding bodies have changed their rules, for a full list of 2018 hat rules click here.
+As a result UK riding bodies have changed their rules.

 Like most equestrian attire, the design of riding hats has its roots in a combination of tradition and practicality.
 The peak, for instance, is useful for keeping the sun out of a rider’s eyes; while different coloured velvet-covered caps and the position of their ribbons denote different personnel in the hunting field.